 If you’d like your Instagram Web Panel to open wider (or more narrow) than the rest of your Web Panels, select “Separate Width” (right-click on the Instagram icon) and drag to the width you like.
 Your Instagram panel will always open with the width you selected.

 In addition to this, here is another tip: “Copy Web Panel address” comes in handy if you want to share a post or feed with someone.

 If you need your Instagram to show as a tab, just right-click on the icon and select “Open in” and select one of the following “current, new, background” tab.
 You can also open it in a new window, background window or a private window.

 The magic of Web Panels and how to get them

 And to all those who are unfamiliar with Web Panels, this is the way you can add them.
 Just click on the ‘+’ icon in your Side Panel.
 Vivaldi will automatically fill in the URL of the website you have currently open, however, you can always type in whichever URL you like.

-You can even “float” the Web Panels!
-With this option, all the Web Panels will be overlaying your main window.
-You also have the option of making Panels auto-close if they lose focus (i.e. if you mouse over a different part of the window).
+You can even “float” the Web Panel!
+With this option, the Web Panel will be overlaying your main window.
+You also have the option of making the panel auto-close when it loses focus (i.e. if you mouse over a different part of the window).
 That way the panel doesn’t get in the way of whatever else you are doing.
-Panel > Panel Options then select “Floating Panel” and “Auto-close Inactive Panel”.
+You do this by going to Panel > Panel Options then select “Floating Panel” and “Auto-close Inactive Panel”.

 So now we can only say in this world of hashtags (highly and heavily used on Instagram), #SwitchToVivaldi!